-If you want to watch TVs and movies or play the latest and best AAA games the way they were meant to be played, you don’t need to rely on your TV.
+If you want to watch shows and movies in all their glory or play the latest and best AAA games the way they were meant to be played, you don’t need to rely on just your TV.
 4K laptops are available in abundance and more affordable than ever before.
-In fact, you can find a great laptop that supports 4K for a relatively decent price.
+In fact, you can easily find a great laptop that supports 4K for a relatively decent price.

-And a 4K laptop can serve any number of needs.
-That means getting access to 4K resolution content from streaming services and ramping games up to their highest settings, but it can also be among the best choices for people who work professionally in art or video editing.
-We’ve picked 10 of the best 4K laptop models, and we’re ready to share them with you along with some general shopping advice.
+A 4K laptop can serve any number of needs.
+That means getting access to 4K resolution content from streaming services and ramping games up to their highest settings, but it can also be among the best choices for people who work professionally in digital design or video editing.
+We’ve picked 10 of the best 4K laptop models available right now, and we’re ready to share them with you along with some general shopping advice.

 - Dell XPS 15 7590, 15.6″ 4K UHD Touch, 9th Gen